supaglue-labs/supaglue/docs/versioned_docs/version-0.1.x/tutorial.md

    - The `defaultFieldMapping` object specifies the default field mapping values for the Salesforce Account object that would be used in the sample app absent any customer-provided overrides.

    - The `syncConfig` function creates a Sync Config that would allow customers to pull all Account records from their Salesforce instance into the sample app's Postgres database every 15 minutes.
+The frequency of the sync can be changed by modifying the `cronExpression`.

 1. Finally, add the newly created Sync Config for Accounts to the existing Developer Config so it can be deployed with the existing sample Sync Configs: